 Does genomic testing always give a diagnosis?

-A negative test result means that the tests did not confirm anything genetic to be responsible for the disorder or condition, and a diagnosis is therefore not possible at this time.
+Some test reports might not confirm anything genetic to be responsible for the disorder or condition, and a diagnosis is therefore not possible at this time.

 It does not mean that we can rule out genetic links to the condition and it may be that we will be able to provide further insight in the future as our knowledge of genetic information improves.